Become an Ally

 Vuka! is composed of 6 Action Teams where coordination and harmonisation of civil society action is leveraged to augment the global movement to defend civic space.
 All Vuka Allies are encouraged to one or more of the following Action Teams: 1) Counter Narratives; 2) Rapid Response; 3) Catalytic Initiatives; 4) Technology; 5) Research; and 6) Strategic Litigation

 Support and request solidarity

 Upon approval for the relevant Action Team, Vuka! will seek to leverage its membership to support the dissemination of public campaigns and help identify Allies in the coalition who can provide targeted campaigning, research, tech and or legal support.

 Share information and resources securely with other members of the coalition

 The Vuka!
 Better Coordination Platform and our secure email list allow Allies to share information and resources securely.
 If you would like to highlight your work with the network you can share information with the Vuka!
 Secretariat to be included in the weekly digest.

 Access to emergency rooms

 Emergency rooms provide a new tool for Vuka!
-Allies to coordinate targeted lists of stakeholders to engage when responding to rapidly emerging threats to civic space, including judicial persecution of human rights defenders and other emergencies.
+Allies to coordinate targeted lists of stakeholders to engage when responding to rapidly emerging threats to civic space.
 The emergency rooms enable civil society to generate and access databases of key stakeholders to respond to acute and emerging civic space issues.
 Here you can find a brief video explaining this functionality.